Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

-\paragraph{MILL: Mutual verification with corpus evidence} \textbf{MILL} ~\cite{jia2023mill} constructs two complementary contexts and keeps only what they agree on.
+\paragraph{MILL: Mutual verification with corpus evidence} \textbf{MILL}~\cite{jia2024mill} constructs two complementary contexts and keeps only what they agree on.
 Stage~1 generates multiple explanations by a query–query–document style prompt (decompose $q$ into sub-queries and write short passages), and in parallel retrieves pseudo-relevant documents with BM25.
 Stage~2 performs mutual verification: generated texts are scored by their semantic consistency with retrieved documents (cosine between encoder representations), and PRF documents are rescored by their agreement with the generated explanations.
 Only top-agreement items from both sides are retained, concatenated to $q$, and reissued.
-Across TREC-DL'19/20 and BEIR, MILL improves NDCG@1000, MRR@1000, and Recall@1000, with largest gains in specialized domains, indicating that agreement filtering curbs hallucination while preserving useful diversity.
+Across TREC-DL'19/20 and BEIR~\cite{thakur2021beir}, MILL improves NDCG@1000, MRR@1000, and Recall@1000, with largest gains in specialized domains, indicating that agreement filtering curbs hallucination while preserving useful diversity.

-\paragraph{AGR: Analyze–Generate–Refine} \textbf{AGR}~\cite{chen2024analyze} structures prompting into three passes. \textit{Analyze}: extract key phrases and a brief need statement for $q$. \textit{Generate}: produce several answer-oriented candidates and, for each, run a light retrieval to fetch a small set of supporting passages; ask $\mathcal{L}$ to enrich each candidate using that context. \textit{Refine}: perform a self-review over all enriched candidates to remove off-topic or redundant content and return a compact expansion $g$.
-The final $[q; g]$ improves zero-shot retrieval and end-to-end OpenQA EM across NQ, TriviaQA, WebQ, and CuratedTREC, showing that staged quality control reduces error propagation without supervision.
+\paragraph{AGR: Analyze--Generate--Refine} \textbf{AGR}~\cite{chen2024analyze} structures prompting into three stages.
+It first analyzes the input query $q$ by extracting key phrases and forming a brief statement of the information need.
+Next, it generates several answer-oriented candidates and, for each candidate, performs a light retrieval step to obtain a small set of supporting passages; the language model $\mathcal{L}$ then enriches each candidate using this contextual evidence.
+Finally, AGR conducts a self-review over all enriched candidates to remove off-topic or redundant content and produces a compact expansion $g$.